Ramnami Samaj: History

-Parasuram, the Chamar founder of Ramnami samaj born in 1870s at Charpora village according to anecdotal accounts, is believed to be the first person to tattoo the word "Ram" on his forehead in the 1890s and is considered to be the sect's founder.
+Sant Parasuram, the Chamar founder of Ramnami samaj born in the 1870s at Charpora village according to anecdotal accounts, is believed to be the first person to tattoo the word "Ram" on his forehead in the 1890s and is considered to be the sect's founder.
 Parasuram tattooed himself as an act of defiance after being denied entry to a temple because of his caste.
-Majority of its followers belonged to Chamar community.
 According to Ramdas Lamb, the sect is a continuation of the 15th-century Bhakti movement.

 In 1910, the Ramnamis won a court case against upper caste Hindus over the right to use the name of the god Ram.
-As late as the 1980s tattooed followers were denied entrance to temples because their tattoos "gave away their caste."
+As late as the 1980s, tattooed followers were denied entrance to temples because their tattoos "gave away their caste."

 Practices

 The sect's adherents do not drink or smoke, chant the name of Ram every day, tattoo the word "Ram" on their body, and wear a shawl with the word "Ram" printed on it and a headgear made of peacock feathers.
 Those with full body tattoos are knows as "purnanakshik" and are mostly in their seventies; the younger generations of Ramnamis are no longer tattooed, fearing that they might be discriminated against and denied work because of the tattoos.
 Ramnamis gather every year for a three-day Bhajan Mela at the end of the harvest season in December–January in the village of Sarsiwa in Raipur district where they erect a jayostambh (a white pillar with the name of Ram inscribed on it) and chant from the Ramcharitmanas.